sonofthort/metajson/README.md

 # variadic arguments

-Arguments can only be expanded within an array.
+Argument packs can only be expanded within an array.

 Expansion syntax:
 - Unsigned or negative integer, the first index.